raghu848/Gourav-saini/SEO-OPTIMIZATION-SUMMARY.md

-# SEO Optimization Summary for drgauravsaini.com
+# SEO Optimization Summary for drgauravsainiortho.com

-## Overview
-This document summarizes all the SEO optimizations and improvements made to the drgauravsaini.com website as part of the comprehensive technical SEO audit and fix process.
+This document summarizes all the SEO optimizations and improvements made to the drgauravsainiortho.com website as part of the comprehensive technical SEO audit and fix process.

 ## Completed Optimizations